microcontrollersig/brian-led-matrix-petrol-signs/code/pico/README.md

 <img src="https://github.com/microcontrollersig/brian-led-matrix-petrol-signs/raw/main/images/rpi-rp2.png" width="500" />

 5. Copy **pico.uf2** to the USB drive marked **RPI-RP2**.
-After copying, the USB drive will disappear.
+After copying, the USB drive will disappear, and the File Explorer window will possibly also close.
 The program has been successfully uploaded!
+This complete installation of Raspberry Pico.

 #### Method 2 Using the Arduino IDE (harder)